Posted 9:42 a.m. Monday, Aug. 30, 2021

 - Find ways to relax your mind and body.
 Take a shower or bath.
 Listen to calming music.
 Meditate or practice deep breathing.

 - Create a structure for your day and follow it.
 Create a workspace and a daily routine.
-Routines can help motivate, energize, and ground us, especially during this unpredictable time.
+Routines can help motivate, energize, and ground us.

 Don't forget to reflect on what’s working for you and what isn’t.
 Try one new coping skill and notice if your mood is impacted.